 Blacklist Channels button.
 Tapping this button will request the channel statistics from the access point and bring up the blacklist selection window.

 In the blacklist selection window, the quality of each channel is listed.
 Note that the number of channels will differ from different frequency bands: the 2.4 GHz band uses 16 channels, whereas the sub-1 GHz bands use 50 channels.
 One channel is used as the synchronization channel, which can not be blacklisted.

 To select channels to be blacklisted, tap or click on the selected channels in the graph.
 The channels that are selected for blacklisting will turn black.

 After selecting which channels that should be blacklisted, scroll down to the end of the graph and tap the

 Apply blacklist button.
-This will cause the gateway to apply the channel blacklist to its network.
+This will cause the access point to apply the channel blacklist to its network.
 Within a few minutes, the blacklist will have been distributed to the entire network.

 Blacklisting channels on the 2.4 GHz band.

 Blacklisting channels on the sub-1 GHz 868 MHz band.